 If you enjoy Busy Aces, try Spider Solitaire, a traditional solitaire card game.

-8 foundation piles (across the top) - build up from Ace to King in suit.
+8 foundation piles: Build up from Ace to King in the same suit.

-Build down in suit with 12 tableau piles (below foundations on right).
-Only top card available for play.
+12 tableau piles: Build down in the same suit with 12 tableau piles.
+Only the top cards are available for play.
 Any card can be used to fill empty piles.
 At the start of the game, each pile is dealt one card.

-Top card available for play from waste (below stock).
+Waste: Top card available for play from waste.

 There are eight foundation piles.

 Any ace in the foundation may be transferred to any vacant pile.

 A card may be added to a foundation pile if it is one higher than the pile's previous top card and is of the same suit.
 As a result, the only card that could be played on a 10 of diamonds is a J of diamonds.
 There can be no more than 13 cards in a pile.